xXbaodeptraiXx/BedrockServer2000/README.md

 # Start the wrapper

 Simply copy the wrapper executable `bs2k` and its other 2 configuration files named `bs2k.conf` and `bs2k.banlist` to the bedrock server folder then execute the `bs2k` executable to run it.

+***Note that this program is not built self-contained by default, you can change the build options in the `.csproj` file, if you want to run the no-self-contained version you will need the dotnet core 3.1 runtime, see installation instructions here <https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#1804->.***

 Use the `commands` command to know more about the available commands in the program.